 - The clasps on the shoulder straps allow you to hook the bag to a fixed object to stop grab-and-go robberies

 - Dimensions: 18.9″ Height x 11.8″ Width x 7.5″ Depth

 - Weight: 2.6 lbs

-- Another woman has been using this bag for air and bus travel for seven months without any issues.
+- Great for air and bus travel without any issues

 - Laptop sleeve fits up to a 15″ notebook computer